nushell/nushell/.github/pull_request_template.md

 - [ ] `cargo fmt --all -- --check` to check standard code formatting (`cargo fmt --all` applies these changes)
 - [ ] `cargo clippy --workspace --features=extra -- -D warnings -D clippy::unwrap_used -A clippy::needless_collect` to check that you're using the standard code style
 - [ ] `cargo test --workspace --features=extra` to check that all the tests pass

+# Documentation

+- [ ] If your PR touches a user-facing nushell feature then make sure that there is an entry in the documentation (https://github.com/nushell/nushell.github.io) for the feature, and update it if necessary.